darksoil-studio/roles/docs/overview.md

 It is implemented in this way in order to be sure that when someone is evaluating if an action is allowed (through a role) from an Agent, that enabling role claim must be found earlier in the source chain of that Agent to become deterministic.

 ## Implementation considerations
-It is very important to understand that if you want to use this module, you need to instansiate your DNA that has these roles with a progenitor.......
+It is very important to understand that if you want to use this module, the instansiators AgentPubKey needs to be inserted into the [DNA properties](https://docs.rs/holochain_types/0.5.0-dev.0/holochain_types/prelude/struct.DnaModifiers.html#structfield.properties).
+This means that you need to have a running conductor that has access to an AgentPubKey that can be insterted into the app.